Lightelligence/runmod/README.md

 ### Editing existing modulefiles
 It's generally considered bad practice to modify an existing modulefile.
-In the vast majority of cases, you should create a new modulefile for each tool release.
+In the overwhelming majority of cases, you should create a new modulefile for each tool release.
 Modifying an existing modulefile impacts people already using those modulefiles, and your changes could disrupt their work.